Physics Modules

 Note that there are multiple options for integrators corresponding to some of the integrators available in REBOUND.
 For almost all simulations, the 15th order ias15 integrator should suffice.
 While ias15 is expensive compared to other integrators, it is still a small fraction of the cycle cost in artemis.
 In certain situations, the none integrator can be useful.
 For example, if there is only a single, stationary, particle in the domain or if the simulation is the rotating frame of a static binary.

 The frame parameter is typically set to its default value of global.
 This means that the REBOUND simulation is in the global frame of reference.
 Note that this can be a different frame than the artemis frame if the rotating frame is active.
-Setting frame=local means that artemis artemis will not apply corrections to the REBOUND frame, but caution should be used with this option.
+Setting frame=local means that artemis will not apply corrections to the REBOUND frame, but caution should be used with this option.

 artemis can also make full use of the collision functionality in REBOUND.
 Particles can be given radii defining their collisional cross-section.
 When particles encounter other particles, REBOUND calls an artemis function.
 In that function, we calculate the binding energy of the two particles, and if they are bound, and if merge_on_collision = true, artemis combines the particles into one.
 Alternatively, If merge_on_collision = false, the particles pass through each other.